vvvv/vvvv-sdk/vvvv45/girlpower/IO/Web/09_Web Interface/_readme.txt

-This is an example on how to control the vvvv patch from the browser.
+This is an example on how to control a vvvv patch via a webbrowser.
-Some kind of legacy here.
-Still not documented.

 Please start Web_Interface_Example.v4p.